369th Regiment Armory: Description

-The 369th Regiment Armory is located between West 142nd and 143rd Streets at 2360 Fifth Avenue, along its western sidewalk.
+The 369th Regiment Armory is located between West 142nd and 143rd Streets at 2360 Fifth Avenue, along the western sidewalk of the avenue.
 It is the northernmost building on Fifth Avenue.
 The armory is composed of two structures in contrasting architectural styles: the medieval-style drill shed and the Art Deco-style administration building.
 The armory occupies nearly its entire lot, which measures 199 ft from north to south and 510 ft from west to east.
 It is associated with the 369th Regiment, the first African-American regiment in the New York Army National Guard.
 The surrounding areas are composed of industrial buildings, while the Harlem River Drive runs on the opposite side of Fifth Avenue across from the armory.

 The AIA Guide to New York City described the armory as "a superb example of the bricklayer's art" and that the brickwork "exhibit[s] an Art Deco/Moderne style rather than an attempt to reconstruct a medieval fortress".